General information on UK DataCite

 We do not have a set definition for research data – the material that researchers use as data is so varied across disciplines and research methods that to define one would inevitably leave out something important!
 Some people will tell you they can’t say what data is, but they know it when they see it.
 So what you define as research data is up to you, but we can point you towards these example definitions: The NSF considers data to be “any and all complex data entities from observations, experiments, simulations, models, and higher order assemblies, along with the associated documentation needed to describe and interpret the data”.
 The EPSRC define data in their policy framework “as recorded factual material commonly retained by and accepted in the scientific community as necessary to validate research findings; although the majority of such data is created in digital format, all research data is included irrespective of the format in which it is created”.

-Examples of data that already had DataCite DOIs includes text archives, image collections, software, physical objects and theses.
+DataCite is not exclusively used for data.
+Examples of the research objects that already have DataCite DOIs includes text archives, image collections, software, physical objects and theses.

 If you are considering signing up for DataCite DOIs with the British Library, these are the steps to getting started with the service: